Port Angeles High School: NJROTC

 Port Angeles High School's Navy Junior Reserve Officer Training Corps "Roughrider Company" is a highly decorated unit with approximately 120 cadets.
-Under the leadership of Marine Maj.
-Leo Campbell, Ret., the unit achieved a 98 percent on-time graduation rate for cadets with four years in the unit, and has received the Distinguished Unit with Honors Award annually since 2006.
+The unit achieved a 98 percent on-time graduation rate for cadets with four years in the unit, and has received the Distinguished Unit with Honors Award annually since 2006.

 The unit won the state championship at the Northwest Drill and Rifle Championships in Tacoma, Washington, on March 14, 2015, among other recognition.

-It is currently led by Senior Chief Petty Officer R.E Rob Smith, USN (Ret.).

 PAHS Performing Arts Center

 The school is home to the Port Angeles Performing Arts Center.
 The 1,150-seat auditorium was constructed in 1958 and significantly remodeled in 1978.
 In addition to school use, it is the venue for community arts organizations such as the Port Angeles Symphony Orchestra, Sequim City Band, PALOA Musical Theater, Olympic Barbershop, Peninsula Men's Gospel Singers, Arts Northwest, and Ballet Workshop.
 Notable performances it has hosted include Arlo Guthrie and the internationally acclaimed men's choir Ladysmith Black Mambazo.